|

 whose intelligence belies the stereotypical image of the 'dumb jock.'

 These associations have been the most rewarding of my time at Princeton."
+Once his relationship

 with the basketball team took root, Bressler began scheduling alumni